lucianogrippa/SpringMvcRestApiDemo/README.md

 The main project dependency is maven so first of all you need [to install maven](https://maven.apache.org/install.html) in your system.

-You can use this project from maven archetype.<br>
-First you should install install archetype.
-[Download this project](https://github.com/lucianogrippa/SpringMvcRestApiDemo/archive/master.zip) from github unzip it and open terminal in directory containing project.
+You can use this project by [clone](https://github.com/lucianogrippa/SpringMvcRestApiDemo.git) or [download](https://github.com/lucianogrippa/SpringMvcRestApiDemo/archive/make-docs.zip) from github. <br />After do that if you are choose to download, unzip it then open terminal in directory containing project.

 type:
 ```bash